Proper use of PreCardix®

 PreCardix® clinical trials were conducted on a healthy population without pre-existing medical conditions.
 Cautions are inferred based on the cautions for common ACE inhibiting medication.
 Individuals with pre-existing conditions should be closely monitored by their health care provider when initiating PreCardix®.

 - have a shellfish allergy

 - have a history of angioedema related to previous use of ACE inhibitors

 - are pregnant or breastfeeding

 - are age 18 or under

-PreCardix® does not have any known significant side effects.
-It does not cause side effects sometimes associated with ACE inhibitor medication such as dry cough, itching, edema (swelling), high potassium levels, or hypotension (low blood pressure).
+PreCardix® does not have any known serious side effects.
+It has not been found to cause side effects sometimes associated with ACE inhibitor medication such as dry cough, itching, edema (swelling), high potassium levels, or hypotension (low blood pressure).

 PreCardix® may cause moderate nausea.
 One case of mild; euphoric mood, fatigue, upper abdominal pain, and headache occurred during the clinical trial.

 Consult with your primary health care provider before adding PreCardix® along-side other medications or supplements.
 Do not discontinue current medication without consulting with your health care provider.
 Monitor blood pressure regularly.